Elveman/VGTranslate3/README.md

 # VGTranslate3

 Lightweight server for doing OCR and machine translation on game screen captures.
 Suitable as an endpoint for real time usage, and can act as an open-source alternative to the ztranslate client.
+Based on the original VGTranslate.
 Uses python 3.9.
 Licensed under GNU GPLv3.

 # Installation